 - Photographic images to illustrate each word

-Elkonin Boxes is a very high quality app.
+Elkonin Boxes is a very high-quality app.
 Developers included a clear and useful set of instructions and even a bit of background about why this skill is useful in overall reading skill development.
 The photos used to illustrate each word are high quality and the narrator uses exceptionally clear enunciation for both the words and the individual phonemes when segmented.
-The app is simple to use so its accessible to students of all ages and ability levels, and it would be very appropriate for older students as well as the very young.
+The app is simple to use so it’s accessible to students of all ages and ability levels, and it would be very appropriate for older students as well as the very young.

 In order to understand how useful this app is educationally speaking, one must first understand a little bit about the development of beginning reading skills.
 Reading is a very complex process, and it’s vital that beginning students have a firm foundation in a host of basic skills before they even begin to try to learn to read.
 One of these vital foundational skills is called “phonemic awareness.”
-Put briefly, phonemic awareness is the understanding that words are made of building blocks that we call sounds.
+Put briefly, Phonemic awareness is the understanding that words are made of building blocks that we call sounds.
 These sounds are discreet units and can be separated and then blended back together to form each word.
 The entire body of phonics and spelling learning rests on this key understanding, so it’s crucial that young students get it right and that older, struggling readers revisit these ideas and understand them to move forward with reading.

 Elkonin Boxes actually is a digital version of a teaching strategy by the same name.
 The idea is to give students something tangible to attach to each sound within a word.
-Letters don’t do the trick, because there are groups of letters (like ‘sh’) that make a single sound, and there are letters within words that have no sounds at all (think the final, silent E on words like ‘home’).
-In other words, the relationship between letters and sounds is not one-to-one, so Elkonin Boxes create a one to one correspondence to help beginning readers understand this concept that letters make up words and can be separated and then blended back together again.
+Letters don’t do the trick because there are groups of letters (like ‘sh’) that make a single sound, and there are letters within words that have no sounds at all (think the final, silent E on words like ‘home’).
+In other words, the relationship between letters and sounds is not one-to-one, so Elkonin Boxes create a one to one correspondence to help beginning readers understand this concept that letters makeup words and can be separated and then blended back together again.

 This app does a phenomenal job of providing practice with this vital concept.
-Developers have taken an activity that is normally very individualized (and hence very teacher-time-intensive) and set it up so that students can benefit from working on their own.
+Developers have taken an action that is normally very individualized (and hence very teacher-time-intensive) and set it up so that students can benefit from working on their own.
 The app shows a picture of an item and says the word aloud.
 Students are expected to say the word themselves, then tap the boxes below the picture to help them separate the sounds.
 They say the word again when they are done.
 At all of its practice levels, Elkonin Boxes provides this opportunity.
 The words are grouped into three levels with words ranging from two sounds up to five, and the practice level has two modes.
 In the simplest version, students touch the boxes and hear the sounds, and in the harder version, they hear only a musical note and are expected to generate the sounds for themselves.
 The more challenging Quiz Mode requires them to tap the correct number of boxes matching the number of phonemes (sounds) in the target word.

 This app is not being rated for entertainment.